jsong060/AndroidStudioArcade/README.md

 ## Test

 I've decided to do manual testing instead of using testing frameworks.
 I combined the testing with the short description video.
+Youtube link: https://youtu.be/bczHbMghJj4